 Background on Somaliland and Frankincense

 Somaliland is a small “country” with an enormous impact on the political landscape of the Horn of Africa and beyond.
 Its history is full of transitions and alternations by colonization and the cold war with the greater boundaries of Somalia reshaped again and again.
 Today its status is a so-called “breakaway republic” from Somalia but that is not how the Somalilanders see it.

-Yet in the midst of tremendous political uncertainty this country has made noticeable gains in reducing terrorism and creating stability within an active combat zone.
-This accomplishment should not go unnoticed by the international development community and policy makers.
+Yet in the midst of tremendous political uncertainty, this country has made noticeable gains in reducing terrorism and creating stability within an active combat zone.
+This accomplishment should not go unnoticed by the international development community and policymakers.
 Foreign Policy magazine designated it a Green Zone in 2010.
 One of only three places in the world able to accomplish a degree of stability in the midst of – severe poverty, drought, famine, food aid conflicts, terrorism by Al Shabaab, the contagion effect, limited military – all with virtually no government operating budget.

 The northern coast of Somaliland derived its importance from this ancient trade.
 In fact in Pliny’s book XII of Natural History he devotes much discussion to Frankincense.
 However, the African link in the production of the resin has been obscured since ancient times: “The chief products of Arabia are Frankincense and Myrrh; the latter it shares with the Cave–dwellers Country but no country besides Arabia produces frankincense.”
 (Pliny BC p37) Today we know this to be false but this misconception was in part due to the racists sentiments of the times about Africans and the secrecy around the location and the appearance of the trees.

-Even in Pliny’s time the pressure on the trees to produce was of concern “it used to be the custom, when there were fewer opportunities of selling Frankincense to gather it only once a year but at present day trade introduces a second harvest.”
+Even in Pliny’s time the pressure on the trees to produce was of concern “it used to be the custom when there were fewer opportunities of selling Frankincense to gather it only once a year but at present-day trade introduces a second harvest.”
 Pliny goes on to state “I find it recorded that one of these lumps (of resin) used to be a whole handful, in the days when men’s eagerness to pluck them was less greedy and they were allowed to form more slowly.”
-(Pliny p45) The ancient uses of Frankincense (some continue today) included embalming, fumigating, making perfume, sacred religious uses and in traditional medicines including Chinese and Ayurveda.
+(Pliny p45) The ancient uses of Frankincense (some continue today) included embalming, fumigating, making perfume, sacred religious uses, and in traditional medicines including Chinese and Ayurveda.

 Additional research at the University of Oklahoma concluded: “frankincense oil appears to distinguish cancerous from normal bladder cells and suppress cancer cell viability.
-Microarray and bioinformatics analysis proposed multiple pathways that can be activated by Frankincense oil to induce bladder cancer cell death.
+Microarray and bioinformatics analysis proposed multiple pathways that can be activated by frankincense oil to induce bladder cancer cell death.
 Frankincense oil might represent an alternative intravesical agent for bladder cancer treatment.”
 (Frank et al 2009)

-These resins whether burned as incense, used as essential oil, or in medical trials to cure cancer certainly have a prominent place in the Somali culture and economy.
+These resins whether burned as incense, used as an essential oil, or in medical trials to cure cancer certainly have a prominent place in the Somali culture and economy.
 After livestock, these resins are the second most important source of foreign exchange through exports for Somaliland.
-Before the collapse of the government of Somalia officials estimated that 10,000 families were primarily dependent on gathering the resins (Farah 1994 p3).
+Before the collapse of the government of Somalia, officials estimated that 10,000 families were primarily dependent on gathering the resins (Farah 1994 p3).

 There are two types of Boswellia that grow in Somaliland.
 Boswellia sacra (sny B. carterii) with the Somali name moxor, which yields a resin locally called beeyo.
 The second is Boswellia frereana with the Somali name, yagcar, which yields resin locally called meydi.
 B. frereana is an endemic species found only in the Somali Frankincense region.
 The Myrrh trees by contrast grow more widespread, mainly in dry inland areas.
 Apart from Somaliland (and Saudi Arabia where small quantities are produced mainly for domestic use), Ethiopia, Sudan and India rank as important resin producers.
-However these resins are comparatively of inferior quality frankincense (Frank 1994 p6).
+However, these resins are comparatively of inferior quality frankincense (Frank 1994 p6).

 The harvest of Frankincense is done by making a number of precise incisions into the bark and letting the resin ooze out and solidify over a number of weeks.
 Then the harvesters return to each tree to collect the resin.
 This procedure is repeated from two to three times over the 5 month harvesting season.

 Today the trade of resins has been documented by photojournalists with images of camels carrying sacks to the red sea for shipment to the Middle East and beyond.
-These idyllic images stir sentiments of being connected to an ancient and sacred process, however this trade has stood still in time to the disadvantage of Somaliland harvesters, while the world it supplies has modernized.
+These idyllic images stir sentiments of being connected to an ancient and sacred process, however, this trade has stood still in time to the disadvantage of Somaliland harvesters, while the world it supplies has modernized.
 The implications for this include the harvesters of the raw resin are left at the bottom of the industry, disconnected from the profits gained by more powerful Somali and Arab middlemen and end product producers outside of Somaliland.
 This scenario is not new to Africa and it is certainly a form of Neocolonialism.

 Most importantly, this paradigm does not benefit the sustainable economic development of Somaliland.
-In fact it works to erode gains by not helping to secure basic quality of life for harvesting communities resisting terrorism and food insecurity violence.
+In fact it works to erode gains by not helping to secure the basic quality of life for harvesting communities resisting terrorism and food insecurity violence.
 These are the very people who are serving as “homeland security” and allowing for the latest democratically elected government in Hargeisa to move forward.
-Moreover it erodes the human, social and natural capital the region has built through thousands of years of experience in the resin trade and is loosing its competitive advantage from a lack of ability to raise itself up to the international playing field and protect its industry internally and externally.
+Moreover, it erodes the human, social and natural capital the region has built through thousands of years of experience in the resin trade and is loosing its competitive advantage from a lack of ability to raise itself up to the international playing field and protect its industry internally and externally.